broegaard/telemed/demo2/diary.md

 server side objects and be able to look them up based upon their objectId.
 In web architectures it is often called session id and there are several methods to keep this kind of server state.
-I will return to this issue later; but for now we just keep an internal hashmap.
+I will return to this issue later; but for now we just keep an internal hashmap that acts as an internal Name Service.
 This will suffice for our learning purposes but does not work in real production servers.

 So - two things - make a HashMap, and implement the servant upcall
 code: